 The above graph helps us understand the initial performance level of internal hires vs external hires in the new role

-hires, while the external hires starts catching up around nine months into their new role.
-When doing such analysis
+hires, while the external hires start catching up around nine months into their new role.
+When doing such an analysis,

 Fig 2: Retention rate in the new role across months

-As it is visible from the above graph, retention rate of external hires on an average is higher in the first year in
+As is visible from the above graph, the retention rate of external hires, on average, is higher in the first year in

-role than the internal hires.
-This stands to reason as newly hired employees have a reluctance to quit within the
+the role than the internal hires.
+This stands to reason as newly hired employees have the reluctance to quit within the

-reasons such as work culture differences, inability to meet quotas, and general differences with leaders, etc.
+reasons such as work culture differences, inability to meet quotas, general differences with leaders, etc.